 Things to Do in Lewisville

 Explore the Geocache Trail, or go kayaking at Lake Lewisville at the LLELA Nature Preserve.
 Hit the links to practice your swing, do cannonballs in the pool, or sit down for luxury dining at the members-only The Lakes Castle Hills.
 Experience the Lewisville art scene at the Lewisville Colorpalooza, an event that has sidewalk chalk displays, tie-dye stations, glass-blowing demonstrations, and live music.
-Watch ballerinas leap across the stage at the MCL Grand Theater.
+Watch ballerinas leap across the stage at the Lewisville Grand Theater.
 Put on your cowboy boots and head to Old Town Lewisville for inflatable obstacle courses, blacksmith demonstrations, and more at the Western Days Festival.
 Start your day at Coral Reef Coffee Company and order a White Chocolate Macadamia Latte and Chai Chocolate Chip Scone.
 Fill up on St. Louis ribs, saucy brisket sandwiches, and fried okra at family-owned Big Jack’s BBQ.
 Catch a game on TV, enjoy a cold beer, or watch local bands rock out at Hat Tricks.
 Or have a cold draft beer and pick out your favorite power ballad for karaoke at Daddy Rabbit’s Pub.

 - Population: 138,475